Marcus Samuelsson: Early life and education

 Kassahun Joar Tsegie was born in Ethiopia.
 His father, Tsegie, is an Ethiopian Orthodox Tewahedo Church priest.
 His mother died in a tuberculosis epidemic when he was three years old.
-As detailed in Samuelsson's appearance on Anthony Bourdain: Parts Unknown he and his elder sister, Fantaye, were separated from their family during the turmoil of the Ethiopian Civil War which began in 1974.
+As detailed in Samuelsson's appearance on Anthony Bourdain: Parts Unknown he and his elder sister, Fantaye, were separated from their family during the turmoil of the Ethiopian Civil War that began in 1974.
 Subsequently, the siblings were adopted by Anne-Marie and Lennart Samuelsson, a homemaker and a geologist, respectively, who lived in Gothenburg, Sweden.
 The siblings' names were changed to Marcus and Linda Samuelsson.
 They also have an adopted sister, Anna Samuelsson.
 His biological father, Tsegie, the father of eight others (the chef's half-siblings), still resides in the Ethiopian village where Samuelsson was born.

 After becoming interested in cooking through his maternal grandmother in Sweden, Samuelsson studied at the Culinary Institute in Göteborg (Gothenburg) where he was raised.
 He apprenticed in Switzerland and Austria then came to the United States in 1994 as an apprentice at Restaurant Aquavit.

 Career

 At 24, Samuelsson became executive chef of Aquavit and soon afterwards became the youngest ever to receive a three-star restaurant review from The New York Times.
-In 2003 he was named "Best Chef: New York City" by the James Beard Foundation.
+In 2003, he was named "Best Chef: New York City" by the James Beard Foundation.
 The same year he started a second New York restaurant, Riingo, serving Japanese-influenced American food.

 In addition to his recognition as a world-class chef, Samuelsson is a cookbook author with titles in both English and Swedish.
 His 2006 African-inspired cookbook The Soul of a New Cuisine received the prize "Best International Cookbook" by the James Beard Foundation.
 Other titles written by Samuelsson are Aquavit and the New Scandinavian Cuisine, En Smakresa ("A Journey of Flavour"), and Street Food.

 Samuelsson is a Visiting Professor of International Culinary Science at the Umeå University School of Restaurant and Culinary Arts in Sweden.
 He had a television show, Inner Chef, which aired in 2005 on Discovery Home Channel and yet another program in 2008, Urban Cuisine on BET J (now Centric).
+He was a member of the Spitkicker artist collective in the early 2000s, which had strong hip-hop roots.
 His cooking combines international influences with traditional cuisines from Sweden to Japan and Africa.

 On 24 November 2009, Samuelsson served as the guest chef for the first state dinner of the Barack Obama presidency.
 The dinner, in honor of Indian Prime Minister Manmohan Singh was served on the South Lawn and largely vegetarian.
 Samuelsson reportedly sought to combine sustainable and regional foods which reflect the best in American cuisine yet evoke the flavors of India.
 Harvesting fresh vegetables and herbs from the White House Garden, Samuelsson included red lentil soup, roasted potato dumplings, and green curry prawns on his menu.
 The tradition of guest chefs joining the White House chef for special events began during the Clinton administration.

 Samuelsson is an advisor to The Institute of Culinary Education in New York City.